oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

        ```
 		terraform apply
        ```
 This completes the creation of Networking components in OCI.
 Verify the components in console.
 However the details of the default security lists and default route tables may not be available in the CD3 Excel sheet yet.
-Inorder to export that data please follow the below steps: <br>
+Inorder to export that data, follow the below steps: <br>

 6. Execute the _setupOCI.py_ file with _workflow_type_ parameter value to _create_resources_:
    ```